ONLINE • Mindfulness Meditation and Movement for Wellness

 This four-week online course is designed to introduce mindfulness meditation and mindful movement, and methods for how we can apply them in daily life to reduce anxiety, work with difficult emotions, strengthen resilience, and increase our capacity to stay present through life’s challenges.

 Our natural state of well-being is accessible when we take time to slow down.
 We need this in today’s speedy and chaotic world, as many of us are seeking relief from feelings of stress, anxiety, heartbreak, despair, loneliness, and exhaustion.
 Our environment is out of balance, our jobs and relationships often become strained and unstable when we are stressed, and our minds and bodies follow suit.
 Many of us seek to escape, numb out, or fight these difficult feelings and experiences through unhealthy coping mechanisms.
 But there is another way.
-Mindfulness meditation and embodied movement are tools that we can use, and have been used for centuries by people of all or no religious traditions for this purpose.
+Mindfulness meditation and embodied movement are tools that we can use, and that have been used for centuries by people of all or no religious traditions for this purpose.
 Within us, we have the capacity to continually heal, nourish, strengthen, rejuvenate, and grow.
 We have our own indestructible source of resilience.

 The general topics we will cover throughout each of these four ninety-minute sessions are: